Skip to main content

 Intestinal parasites are frequent among puppies and dogs.
 A dewormer can provide dogs protection from potential diseases caused by these parasites.

-Important Note: Regular dewormers do not treat all types of intestinal parasites, so additional fecal testing for intestinal parasites is also highly recommended.
+Important note: Regular dewormers do not treat all types of intestinal parasites, so additional fecal testing for intestinal parasites is also highly recommended.

 Titer Testing for Dogs